 Why Joining the Diplomatic Service was Never for Me

-Talyn Rahman-Figueroa, CEO of Grassroot Diplomats, opens up about her reasons why she decided to not join the Foreign Service.
+Talyn Rahman-Figueroa, CEO of Grassroot Diplomat, opens up about her reasons why she decided to not join the Foreign Service.
 See what she means in her latest Founder's blog.

 My journey to becoming a diplomatic entrepreneur began from an international failure.